Blog

 – The recommended retail price (RRP) of your book (excluding GST); or

-The industry standard royalty for print books in 2021 is 10% of the RRP of each book sold.
+The RRP is what customers will pay for your book in bookstores.
+The standard royalty rate for print books in 2021 was 10% of the RRP of each book sold.

 8. Advances